hpreston/myhero_spark/README.md

 To start local development run:
 * `vagrant up`
-  - You may need to run this twice.
-The first time to start the docker host, and the second to start the container.
-* Now you can interact with the API or interface at localhost:15001 (configured in Vagrantfile and Vagrantfile.host)
+* Now you can interact with the API or interface at localhost:15001 (configured in Vagrantfile)
   - example:  from your local machine `curl -H "key: DevBot" http://localhost:15003/demoroom/members`
   - Environment Variables are configured in Vagrantfile for development